 Has your landlord failed to return your security deposit?.
 For example:

-- Your landlord stopped answering your calls about your security deposit.
+- Your landlord stopped answering any communications you sent them about your security deposit.

-If you would like to file a Security Deposit small claims lawsuit check out our guide for Security Deposit small claims lawsuits in Fremont, CA.
+If you would like to file a Security Deposit small claims lawsuit check out our guide for Security Deposit small claims lawsuits in Sacramento, CA.